hVHDL/hVHDL/docs/source/high level coding patterns in VHDL.rst

 ---------------------

 We should strive for making only linear state machines.
 Here we will show how to achieve arbitrarily complex begavior with only linear state machines

+Separate trigger and catch counters for timing insensitive design